RobotlegsJS/RobotlegsJS-Framework/README.md

 }
 ```

-Then you cam map the `AssetsSignal` to the `LoadAssetsMacro` command using the `ISignalCommandMap` extension:
+Then you can map the `AssetsSignal` to the `LoadAssetsMacro` command using the `ISignalCommandMap` extension:

 ```typescript
 import { inject, IInjector } from "@robotlegsjs/core";